What's In The News Matters

 Even examiners do not expect perfection – though it seems like they might, but they certainly expect you to have ways of detecting problems, addressing them early, and clear documentation on the scope of the problem, the impact of the problem and what can be done to prevent it from recurring, whether it’s additional testing, new monitoring techniques or additional or more frequent reviews.

 I’m Dana Bowers, thanks for watching.
-And don’t forget to subscribe for next week’s Third Party Thursday video.
+And don’t forget to subscribe for next week’s Third Party Thursday podcast.